gdotgordon/TCPRelay/README.md

 Now to run the various programs, you should change directory to where the class files live (e.g. "demodir" above).

 First start the relay server:
-java -classpath . org.gordon.relay.Relay <optional port number, defaults to 8080>
+java -classpath . org.gordon.relay.Relay
+note: optional port number may be specified, defaults to 8080 as in org.gordon.relay.Relay 8080

 Now start the EchoServer:
 java -classpath . org.gordon.server.EchoServer localhost 8080 (use the host and port where the relay was started)